1080p vs 1440p: Which One Is Better? & Why?

 1. Resolution

-The first and most obvious difference between the two resolutions is their screen size.
+The monitor resolution is the first and most obvious difference between the two resolutions.

 1080p resolution offers a tighter pixel density, resulting in sharper images due to more pixels within the same screen area.

-1440p displays have around 45% more pixel count than 1080p screens, which means you’ll be able to see more details on your screen as you view photos or watch videos.
+1440p displays have around 45% more pixel count than 1080p screens, which means you can see more details on your screen as you view photos or watch videos.

 2. Portability